daleobrien/npm-with-chrome-browser-action/README.md

-# GitHub Actions for NPM with Chrome
+# GitHub Actions for NPM, Chrome/Puppeteer

 This action it for those running npm with support for react-snap.

 #### Example